 To be honest, the chairs and the carpet in the theater could also do with an update.
 This would add to the cost, but at least it would look like Disney World cares about preserving Walt’s original attractions and a piece of the parks’ history.

 My next ride that I’m going to nominate for some small changes is probably going to ruffle some feathers.
 I think the Tomorrowland Transit Authority could very easily receive an update that wouldn’t take away from the original ride, but add just enough to excite and entrance a whole new audience.
 Miles from Tomorrowland is an extremely popular show on Disney Jr. It’s quite entertaining, I’ve watched it a few times myself and I don’t even have kids.
 Miles is the youngest son of the Callisto family, who work for the Tomorrowland Transit Authority and fly around space in their ship making deliveries.

-Next let’s focus on Disney’s Hollywood Studios which is in desperate need of attractions to fill the void while the new Toy Story and Star Wars additions are built.
+Next, let’s focus on Disney’s Hollywood Studios.
 Hollywood Studios is known for all their excellent stage shows.
 A different show could inject new life into the park, which is why I think Beauty and the Beast could easily be replaced with a Tangled show.
-Disney Cruise Lines just began a Tangled show, so production costs would be a lot lower with the show already designed.
+Disney Cruise Line began presenting a Tangled show, so production costs would be a lot lower with the show already designed.
 The Beauty and the Beast show is excellent but it has been playing since 1991.
 Math is not my strong suit, but that’s a lot of years for a show to run.
 Putting Tangled into Hollywood Studios could inject some fresh life into a park that is quickly becoming known as a half a day affair full of rehabs.